syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steps.md

 ## Status

-The `status` property holds a `StepperStatus` value representing the progress state of each step.
-You can set the status for the current active step (`NotStarted`, `InProgress`, `Completed`).
-The default value is `NotStarted.`
+You can use the`status` property to represent the progress states of each activeStep.
+The possible values are `NotStarted`, `InProgress` and `Completed`.
+By default, the value is `NotStarted.`

 ## CssClass

-The `cssClass` property is used to set a custom CSS class for customizing the appearance of the step.
+You can use the `cssClass` property to customize the appearance of the step.